stonkyoloer/ai-powered-options-trade-analyzer/README.md

-# 🤖 Credit Spread Screener to Find Credit Spreads and thier the PoP, ROI.
+# 🤖 Analyze Credit Spreads via Pipeline

-## ▪️ How to use
+## ▪️ How to Execute

 Run `individual steps` or use the `master pipeline`